Trump busts another norm; GOP responds with silence, support

 The responses followed a familiar pattern in the age of Trump.
 As the president broke another political barrier, his party leaders made no public effort to rein him in.
 Critics have argued that reaction has only emboldened the president, while doing lasting damage to the party and the presidency.
 Trump allies argue the president’s rule-breaking rhetoric is not as important as his policies, which they support.

 But the silence this time also reflects a sharper dilemma for Republicans.
-As Democrats pursue an impeachment investigation, Republicans have been struggling with how best to shield themselves - and the unpredictable president who may decide their political fortunes - from the steady drip of new revelations.
+As Democrats pursue an impeachment investigation , Republicans have been struggling with how best to shield themselves _ and the unpredictable president who may decide their political fortunes _ from the steady drip of new revelations.
 With little guidance from the White House, lawmakers have tried to say as little as possible, blame Democrats or express vague optimism about the investigative process.
 Trump’s remarks Thursday demonstrated the limits of that strategy.

 Standing outside the White House, Trump defended himself against allegations that he privately pressured Ukraine to investigate the Bidens by inviting a geopolitical rival to launch a probe.